bdo311/metagene-maker/README.md

 metagene-maker
 ==============

 Makes metagene plots for bedgraphs over given regions in bed files for human and mouse only.
-Useful in analysis of ChIRP-seq, ChIP-seq, GRO-seq, and other NGS datasets.
+Regions can be continuous or spliced.
+Useful in analysis of ChIRP-seq, ChIP-seq, GRO-seq, ATAC-seq, iCLIP, ribosome profiling, RNA-seq, and other NGS datasets.

 **Table of Contents**